Josefinekihlstrom/LauraDay/README.md

 - A button with the text of 'Sign Out' that redirects the user to the home page and removes the session data.

 ### Error pages
+#### Error (404)
+The Error (404) page contains the following:
+- A heading text of 'Error 404' in capital letter.
+- A text of 'The page you where looking for does not exist.'
+- A button with the text of 'Home' that links back to the home page.

+#### Error (500)
+The Error (500) page contains the following:
+- A heading text of 'Internal Server Error 500' in capital letter.
+- A text of 'This page isn't working.
+Please try again later.'
+- A button with the text of 'Home' that links back to the home page.

 ### Pop up messages
 To give the user feedback during their visit to the site, a modal will pop up in the upper right corner to indicate